Need help without waiting on hold? Use QuoteMe to send the details first. If your issue is urgent, call us.

 Safe intervals, smart pausing

-The support queue reloads at a safe interval — typically every 30 seconds — so new incoming tickets appear without manual action.
+The customer request queue reloads at a safe interval so new QuoteMe, Quick Help and email-origin QH requests appear without manual action.

-Individual ticket pages refresh more frequently — typically every 20 seconds — so new customer replies appear in the conversation trail promptly.
+Individual customer request threads can refresh more frequently so new customer replies appear in the canonical conversation promptly.

 Pause while typing